ahelal/cdf/Readme.md

 ## TODO

 * add jinja2 test to check dir, file , and filter for json/yaml
-* Refactor to remove access to state directly and use config
 * Tests :)
 * Support terraform
 * Implement test handler and test lifecycle
 * Implement generic rest interface
+* Status should attempt to reconcile with ARM and update real status
 * Check if a deployment is running and connect instead of redeploying or deleting
 * HTTP get filter in jinja2